jeastwest/pysami/README.md

 > `C:\Users\user>cd ws-sami\pysami\src\sami_angular\sami-mgr>npx ng serve`

-- This will start the Angular development server on port 4200.
+- This will start the Angular development server and compile the dev build files.

-- You can now navigate a browser to `localhost:4200`
+- Once complete, you can navigate a browser to `localhost:4200`

 ### Build for Deployment: